Temmon/Bibliomantic_Oracles/readme.md

 # English text frequency analysis

 This program will take text documents written in English, parse them to determine parts of speech, then order the nouns, verbs, and adjectives within it.
 From there, further analysis may be performed, such as specifying a text and identifying unusual words within that book, which are high in frequency in the book, but low in frequency in the full corpus.
-Includes a script to gently download .txt files from Project Gutenberg.

 Requires a current, modern version of Python.
 Developed on Python 3.8.